17 DoorDash Tips to Make More Money in 2026 (From Top Earners)

 What tax write-offs can DoorDash drivers claim?

-Dashers can write off any business expenses that are “ordinary” and “necessary” for their day-to-day work.
+Dashers can write off any business expenses that are "ordinary" and "necessary" for their work.
 This might include:

 What are the best times of day for Dashers to work?